-Local church is a time and place where believers experience community, celebrate sacraments (like communion), worship together, and learn about God.
-Local churches are catalysts for change in their communities – both in the hearts of participants, and outside of the church walls.
+The local church is a time and place where believers experience community, celebrate sacraments (like communion), worship together, and learn about God.
+Local churches are catalysts for change in their communities – both in the hearts of participants and outside of the church walls.
 Canon Ernest Southcott, states:

 “The holiest moment of the church service is the moment when God’s people—strengthened by preaching and sacrament—go out of the church door into the world to be the church.
 We don’t go to church; we are the church.”